Ocotillo Wells, California: Climate

 Ocotillo Wells has a hot desert climate (Köppen climate classification: BWh) with short, mild winters and long, extremely hot summers.

 Education

 There are no schools in Ocotillo Wells.
 The community is served by the Borrego Springs Unified School District.

 Off-road recreation

-The California Department of Parks and Recreation operates the Ocotillo Wells State Vehicle Recreation Area which borders the community.
+The California Department of Parks and Recreation operates the Ocotillo Wells State Vehicular Recreation Area which borders the community.
 This off-road vehicle area is part of the department's Southern Division, Ocotillo Wells District which is headquartered in Borrego Springs.

 Free camping is available at numerous locations along State Route 78.
 The most popular of these are Main Street, Holmes Camp, County Line Road, and Pole Line Road.
 Each of these areas have ample access to numerous trails that provide a challenge to riders of all skill levels.
 Any vehicle with a license plate or off-road registration is able to operate in the park.

 Natural features in the park include: